-- Support programs that divert or transition individuals from nursing facilities or other institutions to community housing options. - Address the community housing needs of nursing facility residents who are returning to the community because they no longer need this level of care but have lost their community residence. - Develop new housing alternatives for persons with serious and persistent mental illness who do not need nursing facility level of care. - Support legislation that requires new homes to provide features to make it easier for individuals with mobility-impairments to live in and visit. - Continue the progressive State investment in the development of housing that is affordable and accessible for older adults and persons with disabilities. - Encourage the growth and development of community- based service models that bring long- term services and supports to housing residents.
+- Support programs that divert or transition individuals from nursing facilities or other institutions to community housing options, such as CT811. - Develop new housing alternatives for persons with serious and persistent mental illness who do not need nursing facility level of care. - Adopt policies that encourage incorporation of accessible housing features into new construction so that new housing can support its residents throughout the lifespan. - Continue and expand State investment in the development of housing that is affordable and accessible for older adults and persons with disabilities. - Encourage the growth and development of community- based service models that bring long- term services and supports to housing residents.
 Work with the federal government to secure at-risk housing subsidy, preservation, and development funds.